fb-pixel

 Does this mean shred is worthless?

-No. It’s just niche more often, and the audience is different.
+No. Shred is not worthless.
+It is just niche more often, and the audience is different.
+That is already stated clearly on the live page.

 Can you be technical and still reach listeners?

-Play it for non-guitarists and watch their reaction in 10 seconds.
+Play it for non-guitarists and watch their reaction in the first 10 seconds.
+That is exactly the practical test suggested in the live FAQ.

 Transcript